-When looking for a probiotic for children, it is best to look for supplements containing probiotic strains that have been specifically researched in this age group, ie infants, babies and children.
+When looking for a probiotic for kids, it is best to look for supplements containing probiotic strains that have been specifically researched in this age group, i.e., infants, babies and children.
 Although it’s typically reported that the microbiome settles at around 3 years of age, some research disputes this.
-One study showed that a child’s (aged 7-12) microbiome was still different to an adult’s8.
-In this study, the composition and the functional qualities of the microbiome differed.
-These differences could be due to the extra energy and growth required for the childhood years.
+One study showed that a child’s (aged 7-12) microbiome was still different from an adult’s6 in terms of composition and the functional qualities.

 Let’s look at some children’s probiotics, and also prebiotics which have been researched in babies and children.

 There are many reasons why a child may suffer from regularity issues, such as a low-fibre and/or high-sugar diet, dehydration, medications, and stress/anxiety.
 The NHS states 3 or fewer bowel movements a week may mean your child has constipation7.
 Rather than laxatives, opting for a probiotic can be a good natural option that may help in numerous ways, including aiding the movement of the colon, known as peristalsis.